 NOT ENOUGH SLEEP

-One in three of us struggle with poor sleep.
-A lack of sleep has serious effects on our brain's ability to function and it can cause all sorts of issues such as depression, memory problems and weight gain, which can leave us feeling grumpy and battling through the day with a horrible headache.
+A lack of sleep has serious effects on our brain's ability to function and it can cause all sorts of issues such as depression .

 So, can not getting enough sleep leave us with a headache?
-Yes - studies have shown that those who slept an average of only six hours tend to have significantly more severe and more sleep-related headaches than those who got a longer sleep.
+Yes - studies have shown that those who slept an average of only six hours tend to have significantly more frequent and severe headaches than those who got a longer sleep.

 TOO MUCH SLEEP